 *You can call our family law firm toll free at 1-844-466-6529.
 Locations in Cowichan Valley, Ottawa, and Toronto

 There’s another question that most family law judges will ask when parties enter the courtroom.
 This might happen during the initial court appearance.
 This question might be whether or not disclosure has been provided by both parties.
 If the answer is anything but “yes” from either party, 9 out of 10 times the judge is likely to start berating whichever party has not provided their disclosure documents.
 There’s a good chance it won’t be a fun experience.
 Judges can order specific documents or general disclosure issues to be dealt with under specific guidelines.
 They can order timelines that will allow for the opposing spouse to contact the uncooperative party’s bank or investment institution personally to obtain records themselves.

 In some extreme cases, parties are actively trying to hide disclosure documents.
 They might be refusing to provide them.
 Judges can order that these parties are in breach of previous orders and there could be penalties including fines, jail time or payment of the other parties’ legal fees.

 Having Your Hidden Records Exposed

-You can expect to pay a large amount of legal fees on additional court time spent on defending yourself.
+You can expect to pay a large number of legal fees on additional court time spent on defending yourself.
 You will need to fight to prevent having your hidden records or information tracked down and exposed.

 Family Law Disclosure

-If you have questions about family law disclosure, call us toll free at 844-466-6529.
+If you have questions about family law disclosure, call us toll-free at 844-466-6529.
 If you are dealing with an ex-spouse who is attempting to prolong court proceedings by not providing financial and property disclosure, you should contact a ClearWay Law lawyer right away so they can assist you in resolving the matter.